po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/02-Day/02-Day-LessonPlan.md

     var weekDay = dayjs('01-01-2027', 'M-D-YYYY').format('dddd');
     ```

   * 🔑 The next questions require us to format the current date and time.
-We use `day()` for the current date and time, then specify how we want to display it:
+We use `dayjs()` for the current date and time, then specify how we want to display it:

     ```js
-    var dayYear = day().format("DDD");
+    var dayYear = dayjs().format("DDD");

     var time = dayjs().format('hh:mm:ss');